Corpus Christi Hosts First [un]Apologetic Conference

 Brian Hill, pastor of FBC Corpus Christi, said he prayed for over a year for an [un]Apologetic conference to take place in his church.
 His hopes are that the event "energizes and emboldens" his congregation to better share their faith.

 "In an ever growing secular society we cannot just assume people believe God exists and that the Bible is authoritative.
-We need to be ready to/p>/p>... [continue]
+We need to be ready to explain why we believe these truths and apologetics helps to remove those roadblocks in... [continue]

 Golf Classic Creates Connections, Brings Awareness